 - Set them word related challenges such as anagrams, word searches, spelling lists

-- Stay Positive and Supportive: Finally, maintain a positive and supportive attitude.
-Encourage your child's efforts and celebrate their achievements, no matter how small.
+Throughout the exam preparation process, encourage your child's efforts and celebrate their achievements, no matter how small.
 Avoid putting too much pressure on them and remember that this will most likely be their first experience of a more formal exam setting which understandably, can feel very daunting.
 Ensure your child gets plenty of sleep, eats nutritious meals, engages in physical activities and still has lots of time to enjoy their hobbies and friends.
 A healthy lifestyle contributes significantly to cognitive abilities.

 Remember that every child is different, so tailor your approach to suit your child's learning style and pace.
 Be patient, understanding and supportive throughout the preparation process.